Amin-MAG/My-Notes/TOTP.md

 2. Display the Key's Secret and QR-Code for the User. `key.Secret()` and `key.Image(...)`.
 3. Test that the user can successfully use their TOTP. `totp.Validate(...)`.
 4. Store TOTP Secret for the User in your backend. `key.Secret()`
 5. Provide the user with "recovery codes".
-(See Recovery Codes bellow)
+(See Recovery Codes below)

 ```go
 import (